Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Introduction

-We propose {Lie Algebra Convolutional Network} (\textbf{L-conv}), a novel architecture that can automatically discover symmetry from data.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose the Lie algebra convolutional network (\textbf{L-conv}), a building block for constructing group equivariant architectures. \item We show that multi-layer L-conv can approximate group convolutional layers, including CNN, and find graph convolutional networks to be a special case of L-conv. \item The Lie algebra generators in our L-conv can be learned to automatically discover symmetries. \item We find that MSE loss function for L-conv generalizes important Lagrangians in physics. \item We find generalization error and equivariance in the loss landscape can be expressed as Euler-Lagrange equations and Noether currents, transferring ideas from physics to ML. \end{itemize}
+We provide a novel framework for designing equivariant neural networks.
+We leverage the fact that Lie groups can be constructed from a set of infinitesimal generators, called Lie algebras.
+A Lie algebra has a finite basis, assuming the group is finite-dimensional.
+Working with the Lie algebra basis allows us to encode an infinite group without discretizing or summing over irreps.
+Additionally, all Lie algebras have the same general structure and hence can be implemented the same way.
+We propose {Lie Algebra Convolutional Network} (\textbf{L-conv}), a novel architecture that can automatically discover symmetries from data.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose the Lie algebra convolutional network (\textbf{L-conv}), a building block for constructing group equivariant neural networks. \item We prove that multi-layer L-conv can approximate group convolutional layers, including CNNs, and find graph convolutional networks to be a special case of L-conv. \item We can learn the Lie algebra basis in L-conv, enabling automatic symmetry discovery. \item L-conv also reveals interesting connections between physics and learning: equivariant loss generalizes important Lagrangians in field theory; robustness and equivariance can be expressed as Euler-Lagrange equations and Noether currents. \end{itemize}

+Learning symmetries from data has been studied in limited settings for commutative Lie groups as in \citet{cohen2014learning}, 2D rotations and translations in \citet{rao1999learning}, \citet{sohl2010unsupervised} or permutations \citep{anselmi2019symmetry}. \citep{zhou2020meta} popose a general method for symmetry discovery.
+Yet, their weight-sharing scheme and the symmetry generators are very different from ours.
+Our approach use much fewer parameters and has a direct interpretation using Lie algebras (SI \ref{ap:symm-disc-lit}). \citet{benton2020learning} propose Augerino to learn a distribution over data augmentations.
+It also involves Lie algebras, but is restricted to a subgroup of 2D affine transformations and requires matrix logarithm and sampling (SI \ref{ap:symm-disc-lit}).
+In contrast, our approach is simpler and more general.